Crawley: Sport and leisure

 Crawley Town F.C. is Crawley's main football team.
 Formed in 1896, it moved in 1949 to a ground at Town Mead adjacent to the West Green playing fields.
 Demand for land near the town centre led to the club moving in 1997 to the new Broadfield Stadium, now owned by the borough council.
-As of the 2019/2020 season, Crawley Town play in League Two, the fourth tier of league football in England.
-Perhaps the pinnacle of the club's history was in February 2011 when they played against Manchester United at Old Trafford in the fifth round of the F.A.
-Cup, a match which saw 9,000 Crawley fans make the trip to Manchester; the game was lost 1–0.
-The women's football club, Crawley Wasps F.C., plays in the FA Women's National League South, the third tier of women's football.
-It formed a parnership with Crawley Town in 2021.
-Three other local men's teams play in the Sussex County Football League: Three Bridges F.C., Oakwood F.C. and Ifield Galaxy F.C..
+As of the 2025–26 season, Crawley Town F.C. are playing in League Two, the fourth tier of English football.
+Since 2018, Broadfield Stadium has also been home to Women's Super League team Brighton & Hove Albion.

+Three Bridges F.C. play in the Isthmian League South East Division, the eighth tier of English football, while other lower-league clubs include Oakwood F.C. and Ifield Galaxy F.C.
 Crawley Rugby Club is based in Ifield, and a golf course was constructed in 1982 at Tilgate Park.
 Crawley Hockey Club plays their home matches at Hazelwick School, Three Bridges.
+Cricket has been played in Ifield since 1721, and Ifield Cricket Club was formed in 1804.
 Three Bridges Cricket Club is a founding member of the Sussex Cricket League and in 2018 were promoted back to the Premier Division.

 The new town's original leisure centre was in Haslett Avenue in the Three Bridges neighbourhood.
 Building work started in the early 1960s, and a large swimming pool opened in 1964.
 The site was extended to include an athletics arena by 1967, and an additional large sports hall was opened by the town mayor, Councillor Ben Clay and Prime Minister Harold Wilson in 1974.
 However, the facilities became insufficient for the growing town, even though an annexe was opened in Bewbush in 1984.
 Athlete Zola Budd had been asked to take part in a 1,500-metre race as part of the opening celebrations, but her invitation was withdrawn at short notice because of concerns raised by council members about possible "political connotations and anti-apartheid demonstrators".